ARRETdaniel/CARLA_simulator_YOLO-openCV_realTime_objectDetection_for_autonomousVehicles/README.md

 ## Acknowledgments

-We would like to thank the instructors and contributors of the Self-Driving Cars Specialization for their valuable resources and guidance.
+We would like to thank the instructors and contributors of the [Self-Driving Cars Specialization](https://www.coursera.org/specializations/self-driving-cars) for their valuable resources and guidance.

-Happy learning and coding!